 Engine vacuum that develops in intake line is a good indicator of engine condition.
 Check engine vacuum as follows:

 - Warm up engine to normal operating temperature. - 2.
-With engine stopped, remove blind plug from intake manifold and install special tool (vacuum gauge) to vacated threaded hole.
+Remove blind plug from intake manifold and install special tool (vacuum gauge) to vacated threaded hole.

 Fig. 6A-2 Installing Vacuum Gauge